What do we want to achieve?

 What have we achieved?

-- Extensive research on cities and urbanization through the Urban Age Initiative of the Alfred Herrhausen Society: collection of data from every Urban Age conference and the two anthologies "The Endless City" and "Living in the Endless City."
+- Extensive research on cities and urbanization through the Urban Age Initiative of the Alfred Herrhausen Society: 5,000 participants in 14 Urban Age conferences since 2005

 - Deutsche Bank Urban Age Award: honoring projects that contribute to improving quality of life in urban centers.
 Each award, worth 100,000 US dollars, gives initiators the opportunity to continue and expand their project.